 </ul>

-Due topageListDefault to retrieve all pages.
-If you want to exclude certain pages from being displayed (for example, not displaying the "Privacy Policy" in the footer), you need toforPerforming conditional judgment inside the loop.
-This "first get all, then filter as needed" pattern gives the template great flexibility and avoids the complexity of overloaded tag parameters.
+due topageListDefault to retrieve all pages, if you want to exclude certain pages from displaying (for example, you do not want the "Privacy Policy" to appear in the footer), you need toforWithin the loop, perform conditional judgment.
+This "get all first, then filter as needed" pattern gives the template great flexibility, avoiding the complexity of overloaded tag parameters:

 <ul>